mehtaculous/connectors/README.md

 - There is a maximum number of **42** moves per game.
 - Every move dynamically updates the metadata and SVG image of the NFT on-chain and in real time.
 - Players can win by getting **4** in a row *horizontally*, *vertically* or *diagonally*.
-- When a player wins, they are transferred the winning game board (total supply is capped at **100**).
+- When a player wins, they are transferred the winning game board (total supply of Connectors is capped at **100**).
 - If the game ends in a draw (or if max supply has been reached), the NFT will remain with the smart contract.